joBr99/nspanel-lovelace-ui/README.md

 ### Installing Studio Code Server (optional, recommended)

-You will need a way a way to edit the `apps.yaml` config file in the Appdaemon folder.
+You will need a way to edit the `apps.yaml` config file in the Appdaemon folder.
 Install Studio Code Server from Home Assistant's Supervisor Add-on Store to easily edit configuration Files on your HomeAssistant Instance.

 ### Installing HACS (optional, recommended)